Posts Tagged ‘generously illustrated’

 The delightful Mercy Watson website

 Ms. DiCamillo has written several notable chapter books for older readers Because of Winn-Dixie (a Newbery Honor book), The Tiger Rising (a National Book Award finalist), and The Miraculous Journey of Edward Tulane.
 She won The Newbery Award for The Tale of Despereaux.
-I can’t pick a favourite, I’ll just look forward to the next.
+I can’t pick a favorite, I’ll just look forward to the next.

-Mr. Van Dusen wrote and illustrated two picture books I frequently recommend; A Camping Spree With Mr. Magee and Down to the Sea with Mr. Magee.
+Picture Book A Camping Spree With Mr. MageeMr.
+Van Dusen wrote and illustrated two picture books I frequently recommend; A Camping Spree With Mr. Magee and Down to the Sea with Mr. Magee.

 Chris Van Dusen’s website

-Mercy Watson Goes Amazon.com
+Mercy Watson Goes For A Ride at Amazon.com

-Mercy Watson at Amazon.ca
+Mercy Watson Goes For A Ride at Amazon.ca

 A Camping Spree With Mr. Magee at Amazon.com